-For 2012/13 and the years before, a collection fund deficit arose for a local authority (a billing authority) when the actual amount of council tax collected by the Authority is less than the amount calculated based upon the number of properties (taxbase) and level of council tax set.
-This can arise due to a number of reasons including an over-estimation of the taxbase and non-payment by householders.
-Conversely, a collection fund surplus can arise when the amount of council tax collected exceeds the calculated amount due to an under-estimation of the council taxbase.
-From 2013/14, there is also now a surplus or deficit on the business rates collected too.
+A council tax Collection Fund deficit or surplus can arise for a local authority (a billing authority) when the actual amount of council tax collected by the Authority is less or more than the amount calculated based upon the number of properties (taxbase) and level of council tax set.
+This can arise due to a number of reasons including an under or over-estimation of the taxbase and non-payment by householders.
+Similarly, this is applicable to Business Rates too where estimates at the beginning of the year on collection can lead to surplus or deficits forecast at the year end.

-For 2020/21, the respective estimated Collection Fund position of each of its constituent authorities (Bedford, Central Bedfordshire and Luton) has resulted in a net collection fund surplus of £366k for this Authority.
-This means that the Authority's net funding from council tax for this year only is effectively increased by that amount.
+For 2024/25, the respective estimated Collection Fund position of each of its constituent authorities (Bedford, Central Bedfordshire and Luton) has resulted in a net collection fund deficit of £117k for this Authority.
 This is detailed on an individual authority basis in Table 4 below.